IEEE-AlAzhar/Mobile-app/CONTRIBUTION.md

 1. Take care about semantics rules.
 2. Take care about accessibility rules.
-3. The names of functions, variables, components and classes should be descriptive and be according to the Dart [naming conventions](https://dart.dev/guides/language/effective-dart/style).
+3. The names of functions, variables, components and classes should be descriptive and be according to the Dart [Naming Conventions](https://dart.dev/guides/language/effective-dart/style).
 4. No unnecessary comments.
 5. No warnings on the console or the terminal (always lint your code).